-9.4.2 The monitoring program includes engagement with affected and interested stakeholders, Indigenous Peoples, and experts and/or qualified specialists.
-(Adapt)
+- 3. The effectiveness of management strategies and actions for the protection of HCVs, to fully maintain and/or enhance the HCVs.
+(Adopt IGI 9.4.1) - 9.4.2 The monitoring program involves affected rights holders, affected and interested stakeholders, Indigenous Peoples, and experts and/or qualified specialists, upon request.
+(Adapt IGI 9.4.2)

-Affected and interested stakeholders, Indigenous Peoples, and experts and/or qualified specialists should be involved or consulted in the design of the monitoring program.
-The extent to which they play a role in implementation of monitoring will depend on the technical expertise needed, the interest, abilities, and capacity required to participate, and the confidentiality of the information being collected.
-The role of the potential participants in monitoring should be determined based on discussions between the parties and The Organization.
+Affected rights holders, affected and interested stakeholders, Indigenous Peoples, and experts and/or qualified specialists should be involved or consulted in the design of the HCVs monitoring program.
+The extent to which they play a role in implementation of monitoring will depend on the technical expertise needed, their interest, abilities, and capacity required to participate, and the confidentiality of the information being collected.